Final report for SW17-060

 Campos-Herrera R, Ali J, Diaz B & Duncan L (2013) Analyzing spatial patterns linked to the ecology of herbivores and their natural enemies in the soil.
 Frontiers in Plant Science 4: 378.

 Fortin M-J, Dale MRT & Ver Hoef JM (2013) Spatial analysis in ecology.
-Encyclopedia of Environmetrics, second edition (ed. by AH El-Shaarawi & WW Piegorsch).
-John Wiley & Sons, Ltd, Hoboken, NJ.
+In El-Shaarawi AH & Piegorsch WW (eds), Encyclopedia of Environmetrics, 2nd edition.
+John Wiley & Sons, Ltd., Hoboken, NJ.